 Bio

-Vincenzo Caniparoli was born in Pietrasanta, Tuscany, in 1971.
-He currently lives and works in Sardinia.
+He was born in Pietrasanta, Tuscany, in 1971, and currently lives and works in Sardinia.

 After earning a diploma as a surveyor, he worked for 20 years in the marble sculpture and architecture industry in the Carrara area.